front-end-foundations/8-components/readme.md

 ## Homework

+Work on a final project.
+See session 7 for guidelines (TLDR - few).

 ## Exercise - A Site Redesign

 Our hypothetical company has a site the looks outdated and not responsive.

 ![site](ignore/other/wide.png)

-Before beginning, examine the changes to the site from last week.
+We will be using many of the files and techniques we looked at last week.
+Before beginning, examine the changes.

-* .gitignore - now includes the `_site` directory
+* .gitignore - now includes the `_site` directory (not critical - just pointing it out)
-* pages - instead of post we now have a pages collection
+* pages - instead of post we now have a pages collection - better naming convention than posts
-* components - inside the `_includes` directory
+* components - inside the `_includes` directory - breaking down a site into smaller parts is a key skill
-* layouts - our `layout.html` file now references the components above
+* layouts - our `layout.html` file now references the components above via `include`
-* .eleventyignore - instructs 11ty to not process `readme.md` (this file) and anything in the ignore directory
+* .eleventyignore - instructs 11ty to not process `readme.md` (this file - for abvious reasons) and anything in the ignore directory (for convenience)
-* static - reorganized assets
+* static directory - reorganized assets
-* .eleventy.js - passthroughs for images, JS and CSS
+* .eleventy.js - passthroughs for images, JS and CSS in the static directory
+* scripts.js - removed dependency on pressing a button and call the function directly (produces an error in the console on every page except Blog)

 I have renamed the pages from last class.